 Chinchillas are not marsupials.
 Marsupials are the creatures that have a pouch for carrying their younger ones.
 Chinchillas don’t carry a pouch for their younger ones.
 Marsupials have the pouch to carry the young ones as the babies are quite undeveloped and require support.

-What are Chinchillas Related To?
+What Are Chinchillas Related To?

 Chinchillas are related to guinea pigs and porcupines.
 With short front legs, which they use to hold food as they sit upright, and long, energetic hind legs, chinchillas appear like mini-eared rabbits or a miniature kangaroo.

 Today, there are two existing chinchilla species.
 These include the short-tailed chinchilla (Chinchilla chinchilla) and the long-tailed chinchilla (Chinchilla lanigera).
 The short-tailed has shorter eyes and tail and a thick neck and shoulders.
-Contrary, the long-tailed chinchilla possesses a thinner body build, matched with a long tail and ears.
+Conversely, the long-tailed chinchilla possesses a thinner body build, matched with a long tail and ears.

-Habitant and Diet for Chinchillas
+Considerations for Chinchillas

 Like their wild counterparts, chinchilla pets are highly athletic and love showing acrobatic dexterity through impressive bounds and jumps.
 So, it is crucial to provide them with a tall, multi-level cage that offers ample space for jumping, climbing, and exploring.
 The more room they have, both vertically and horizontally, the happier your chin will be.